 This feature is available in multiple extensions.
-Portal, Search Page, and Form extensions have a built-in barcode/QR code scanner.
-So users can search for existing Airtable records by scanning a barcode or QR code.
-And once they find a record, they can edit it with our integrated record editor.
+Portal and Form extensions have a built-in barcode/QR code scanner.
+Users can search for existing Airtable records by scanning a barcode or QR code.
+Once they find a record, they can edit it with our integrated record editor.
 This workflow makes a lot of sense for inventory management.

 This is a quick demo to see how exactly this works.
-Scan the included barcode/QR code with your phone and you’ll see the record data right away.
+Scan the included barcode/QR code with your phone and you’ll see the record’s data right away.
 Both demos use this base.

 1. Lookup Records with Scanner